openwebdocs/mdn-bcd-collector/docs/about.md

 ## How to Use

-The collector project has three main parts:
+The collector project has two main parts:

 - The website (https://mdn-bcd-collector.gooborg.com)
   - Run a specific test on a specific browser to check if the browser supports that feature
   - Run all tests in a specific browser to determine what that browser does and does not support
   - Check to see what code was run to determine support or lack of, often during reviews of BCD PRs based on collector data
-- The `update-bcd` script and the [mdn-bcd-results](https://github.com/GooborgStudios/mdn-bcd-results) repo
+- The BCD updater scripts
-  - Run updates on BCD based on pre-collected data in the [mdn-bcd-results](https://github.com/GooborgStudios/mdn-bcd-results) repo.
+  - `update-bcd` updates BCD based on results collected from the website
-    The data is run regularly against a large number of browsers on different platforms, so you don't need to have access to your own browser library in order to update BCD.
-- The `add-new-bcd` script.
-  - Add data for new standard features that BCD does not yet track.
+  - `add-new-bcd` adds data for new standard features that BCD does not yet track, also based on results collected from the website

-These parts work in tandem to ultimately help ensure that the data within the browser-compat-data repository is as accurate as possible.
-Depending on what your end goal is, you may use these these components togother, separately, or in other ways than outlined above.
+These parts work in tandem to ultimately help ensure that BCD is as accurate as possible.
+Depending on what your end goal is, you may use these these components together, separately, or in other ways than outlined above.

 ### General workflow